stevenferrer/nero/README.md

 ## Example

-See the [official example](https://github.com/stevenferrer/nero-example) and [integration test](./test/integration/playerrepo) for a more complete demo.
+See the [official example](https://github.com/stevenferrer/nero-example) and [demo test](./test/demo-test/playerrepo) for a more complete example.

 ```go
 import (